SamGD111/documentation/content/applications/finance/fiscal_localizations/mexico.rst

 Contacts
 --------

-When creating a contact to be invoiced in Odoo, the following information must be configured for invoice validation: complete :guilabel:`Address` (including zip code, state, and country) and the :guilabel:`VAT` number.
+To create a contact that can be invoiced, go to :menuselection:`Contacts --> Create`.
+Then enter the contact's name, full :guilabel:`Address` including :guilabel:`ZIP` code, :guilabel:`State`, :guilabel:`Country`, and RFC (:guilabel:`VAT` number).

 .. important::
-   As with your own company, all of your contacts needs to have their correct business name registered in the SAT.
-This also applies to the :guilabel:`Fiscal Regime` which needs to be added in the tab :guilabel:`MX EDI`.
+   As with your own company, all of your contacts needs to have their correct business name registered in the |SAT|.
+This also applies to the :guilabel:`Fiscal Regime` which needs to be added in the :guilabel:`MX EDI` tab.

 Taxes
 -----

-Some additional configurations need to be added to the sales taxes in order to properly sign invoices.
+Some additional configurations for factor type and tax objects need to be added to the sales taxes in order to properly sign invoices.

 Factor type
 ~~~~~~~~~~~

-Go to :menuselection:`Accounting --> Configuration --> Settings --> Taxes` and make sure that in the
+Go to :menuselection:`Accounting --> Configuration --> Taxes` then enable the :guilabel:`Factor
-:guilabel:`Advanced Options` tab, the field :guilabel:`Factor Type` is enabled in all invoices with
+Type` field in the :guilabel:`Advanced Options` tab for all records with the :guilabel:`Tax Type`
-the :guilabel:`Tax Type` set as `Sales`.
+set as :guilabel:`Sales`.

 This is pre-loaded in the default taxes.
-If you create new ones you need to make sure to fill this
+If new ones are created, you need to make sure to fill this
 field.

 .. image:: mexico/mx-factor-type.png